egouldo/ReproducibleRWorkflows/README.md

-# ReproducibleRWorkflows
+# Reproducible Research Workflows with R

-Landing page for workshop on reproducible research workflows with R
+Welcome to the landing page for workshop on Reproducible Research Workflows with R.